 Asset Management and Other Fees to Related Parties: Asset management fees totaled \$8,875,000 for the six months ended June 30, 2018, compared to \$12,544,000 for the six months ended June 30, 2017.
 Asset management fees are calculated based on a percentage of the daily average adjusted fair value of CIM Urban's assets, which are appraised in the fourth quarter of each year.
-The lower fees reflect a decrease in the adjusted fair value of CIM Urban's assets due to the sale of one office property in March 2017, the sale of two multifamily properties in May 2017, the sale of two office property and one multifamily property in September 2017, the sale of one office property in October 2017, and the sale of one multifamily property in December 2017, the acquisition of one office property in January 2018 and net increases in the fair value of CIM Urban's real estate assets based on the December 31, 2017 appraised values as well as incremental capital expenditures incurred in the first six months of 2018.
-CIM Commercial also pays a Base Service Fee to the Administrator, a related party, which totaled \$539,000 for the six months ended June 30, 2017.
+The lower fees reflect a decrease in the adjusted fair value of CIM Urban's assets due to the sale of one office property in March 2017, the sale of two multifamily properties in May 2017, the sale of two office properties, one parking garage, and one multifamily property in June 2017, the sale of one office property in August 2017, the sale of one office property and one multifamily property in September 2017, the sale of one office property in October 2017, and the sale of one multifamily property in December 2017, partially offset by the acquisition of one office property in December 2017, the acquisition of one office property in January 2018 and net increases in the fair value of CIM Urban's real estate assets based on the December 31, 2017 appraised values as well as incremental capital expenditures incurred in the first six months of 2018.
+CIM Commercial also pays a Base Service Fee to the Administrator, a related party, which totaled \$539,000 for the six months ended June 30, 2018 compared to \$530,000 for the six months ended June 30, 2017.
 In addition, the Administrator received compensation and or reimbursement for performing certain services for CIM Commercial and its subsidiaries that are not covered under the Base Service Fee.
-For the six months ended June 30, 2018, we expensed \$1,555,000 and

-\$1,622,000 for such services, respectively.
+For the six months ended June 30, 2018 and 2017, we expensed \$1,555,000 and \$1,622,000 for such services, respectively.
 For the six months ended June 30, 2018 and 2017, we also expensed \$145,000 and \$239,000, respectively, related to corporate services subject to reimbursement by us under the CIM SBA Staffing and Reimbursement Agreement.
-Asset management fees are expected to decrease materially for the remainder of 2018 as a result of our completed sales in 2017, partially offset by increases resulting from the acquisitions of two office properties in December 2017 and January 2018.
+Asset management fees are expected to decrease materially for the rema